flancia-coop/doc.anagora.org/social-coop-tech-group.md

 > dnlbrnds: Good day everybody — I think this has been discussed when Threads went live, but with the recent developments around Meta, do you think we shall reconsider de-federating it?

+dnlbrnds and 3wc discuss co-drafting a proposal

-- January 11, 2025: vote to suspend Threads begins after Meta changes their permissible speech policy.
+- January 11, 2025: votes to suspend Threads begin after Meta changes their permissible speech policy.